What you get every week on our Meal Plan

 Once you sign up, you’ll receive an email from us every Tuesday that contains your following week’s PDF downloads.
 If you would like to customize your meal plans in any way you can log in to your dashboard and make any change you like.
 They’re updated every Tuesday, and we keep the most current week and the upcoming week in there for you.
 You can either print all these files out, or just refer to them on your smart phone, tablet, laptop, or desktop computer throughout the week.

 Who Makes The Meal Plans?

 Our Registered and Licensed Dietitian, Sally, creates one new meal plan by hand every week incorporating new recipes as we create them.
 Using this meal plan is a fantastic way to learn what your plate should look like on a Paleo diet, and how often you should be eating when you first start out.
 It truly does make meal planning a non-issue for new Paleo eaters in addition to saving time and money.

 How Many Meals Will I Be Eating Every Day?

 The default meal plan gives you the tools to prepare 4 meals a day – breakfast, lunch, snack, and dinner – every day for 2 average people.
 Again, if you’re cooking only for yourself or for your whole family, you can easily modify the recipes and shopping list using our fully customizable system.
 We’ve made it simple to remove both individual meals for the day as well as the week.
-If you know you need less or more food than an average person, you should read this article Neely wrote on how to modify the meal plan.
+If you know you need less or more food than an average person, you should read this article on how to modify the meal plan .